 What a Beautician Does

-Some graduates of beauty school become hairstylists, who specialize in cutting, coloring and styling hair.
+Some graduates become hairstylists, who specialize in cutting, coloring and styling hair.
 Others become nail technicians and specialize in manicures, pedicures and other nail services.
 Still others become estheticians and help clients with skin care regimens and products.
 Other graduates may remain beautician generalists (cosmetologists) and do all of these things at some point or other in their careers, or all at once.

 Beautician Licensing Requirements

 The licensing requirements to become a beautician or cosmetologist will vary by state.
 Most will include a written exam and practical exam, and proof that you have completed a set number of training hours.
 Beauty trends, techniques and best practices change often and a professional beautician will need to stay up-to-date on current practices.
 This may include taking beauty continuing education courses or workshops that teach new styles, tools, tips, trends and techniques.

 Job Demand for Beauticians